kolkhis/tech-notes/linux/tmux/scripting_notes.md

 ############# Making and Killing Windows and Panes #############
 &           Kill the current window.
 x           Kill the current pane.
-%           Split the current pane into two, left and right.
+%           Split the current pane vertically, left and right.
-"           Split the current pane into two, top and bottom.
+"           Split the current pane horizontally, top and bottom.

 ############# Moving Panes #############
 {           Swap the current pane with the previous pane.